crowdfavorite-mirrors/wp-search-meter/readme.txt

 = Why don't search terms with spaces work? =

 There is a [bug](http://core.trac.wordpress.org/ticket/13961) in the way WordPress handles spaces in pretty permalinks.
 The WordPress developers will fix this at some point.
-Until then, I have written a plugin called [Search Fixer](http://www.thunderguy.com/semicolon/2011/06/08/search-fixer-wordpress-plugin/) which should improve things.
+Until then, I have written a plugin called [Search Fixer](http://thunderguy.com/semicolon/2011/06/08/search-fixer-wordpress-plugin/) which should improve things.

 = Where can I find out more information? =

-The [Search Meter home page](http://www.thunderguy.com/semicolon/wordpress/search-meter-wordpress-plugin/) has more information and a form to submit comments and questions.
+The [Search Meter home page](http://thunderguy.com/semicolon/wordpress/search-meter-wordpress-plugin/) has more information and a form to submit comments and questions.

 == Screenshots ==

 1. The Search Meter administration interface, showing some of the reports available.

 == Changelog ==

+= 2.9 =
+* Add a Search Meter dashboard widget.
+* Add Search Meter settings link on the Plugins page for convenient configuration.
+* Many small improvements.

 = 2.8 =
 * Fix option for permission level, which was not being saved correctly.